TheOdinProject/javascript-exercises/caesar/README.md

-# Exercise XX - caesar cipher
+# Exercise 13 - Caesar cipher

-Implement the legendary caesar cipher:
+Implement the legendary Caesar cipher:

 > In cryptography, a Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.